-- (1) At the annual general meeting, separate elections must be held for each of the following positions- - (a) President; - (b) Vice-President; - (c) Secretary; - (d) Treasurer; and - (e) The Committee of the Club shall consist of a minimum of 5 persons. - (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.
+- (1) At the annual general meeting, separate elections must be held for each of the following positions-

+- (a) President;

+- (b) Vice-President;

+- (c) Secretary;

+- (d) Treasurer. - (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.